AGameAnx/dok-repo/info/mapping.md

 </dokmap>
 ```

 Start the map and take a picture looking straight down from as far as possible.
 This layout will allow you to find the origin, orientation and scale of the map in the image you just took.
-Its possible that the map isn't centered on (0, 0) and some of these artifacts may be off the map/non-existent.
+Its possible that the map isn't centered on (0, 0) and some of these resources may be off the map/non-existent.
 If that happens just play around with the values until everything is on the map.

 ![Layout planning example](examples/layout-planning.png)

 Next step is to plan the layout.
 First draw some axis onto the map to make things easier, then draw the locations you want everything to be in.
-The above image doesn't use any artifacts since I used spawn locations instead because this build did not have artifacts yet however artifacts are the way to go since they don't move.
+The above image doesn't use any resources since I used spawn locations instead however resources are the way to go since they don't move.

 The final step is to use the image to calculate the coordinates for all the objects.
 To do this use the measuring tool in an image editing program (you need something a little more advanced than paint.exe, GIMP is free and lets you do this quite easily).
 The measuring tool will most likely use pixels as distance so you need to change the measuring tool to measure in a different unit and set the unit so that the distances you measure are equal to in-game units.
 (In GIMP measure the distance from the origin to the `<artifact x="0" z="8000"/>` artifact in pixels.
 Go to `Image->Print Size...`.
 Set pixels per inch to be `[number of pixels] / 8000` since 8000 is the distance from the origin to this artifact.
 Then finally change the unit in the bottom left of the image editor to be inches).